vircabading/Algos/220414-Counting-Sort/README.md

 All of the values are in the range [0 . . .
 3], so create an array of zeroes that is 4 in length, result = [0 ,0, 0, 0].

 In the end the frequency array is [0, 3, 1, 1].

+Next, the frequency array is used to create the sorted array: sorted = [1, 1, 1, 2, 3]

+Note: Always return an array with 100 elements.
+The example above shows only the first 4 elements, the remainder being zeros.